 Proficiency in English

-The student must demonstrate his or her proficiency in oral and written communication in English through national/international standardized English examinations such as TOEFL, verbal portion of the GRE, etc. The expected proficiency level is the 50th percentile in the verbal portion of the GRE or a TOEFL score of 213 or above.
-UMKC students may also satisfy this requirement by obtaining an English Proficiency Certification from the English Department.
-(Note: As per University policy, all international students are tested for proficiency in English upon arrival on campus, irrespective of their scores in TOEFL or verbal portion of GRE, or any other test.
-A student's advisor may also require the student to take the above test, irrespective of the student's native language.
-As a result of this test, the student may be required to improve his or her oral and written communication in English before enrollment in the courses of the chosen disciplines.)
+The student must demonstrate his or her proficiency in oral and written communication in English through national/international standardized English examinations such as TOEFL, verbal portion of the GRE, etc. Because of this test, the student may be required to improve his or her oral and written communication in English before enrollment in the courses of the chosen disciplines.

 Statement of Goals and Objectives

-The applicant must provide a 250- to 500-word essay on his or her goals and objectives of pursuing the Ph.D. in the chosen fields.
+The applicant must provide a 250 to 500 words essay on his/her goals and objectives of pursuing the Ph.D. in the chosen fields.

 Admission at an Advanced Level

-An applicant who has already completed significant graduate coursework (15 or more semester hours of the post-master's work or 30 or more hours of the post-bachelor's work) toward a Ph.D. at another institution must provide reasons for changing institutions.
-The applicant must also provide a letter of endorsement from a doctoral faculty member in electrical and computer engineering indicating willingness to be the student's research advisor.
+An applicant who has already completed significant graduate coursework (15 or more semester hours of post-master's work or 30 or more hours of post-bachelor's work) toward a Ph.D. at another institution must provide reasons for changing institutions.
+The applicant must also provide a letter of endorsement from a doctoral faculty member in electrical and computer engineering indicating their willingness to be the student's research adviser.